Skip to Content

 The best public gem mining in Tennessee, where you can discover plenty of minerals, gems, and crystals, include Jae’s Gem Mine, Cooper’s Gem Mine, Pigeon Forge Gem Mine, Magic Gem Mine, Old Smoky Gem Mine, or Little River Gem Mine.
 Small fees are required before accessing these sites.

 TIP: Do you know if you can take the rocks you have found to the airplane?
-It is always good to know what the regulations about flying with rocks are.
+It is always good to know the regulations about flying with rocks.
 Find out more in the article below:

 Are You Able To Bring Rocks On An Airplane?
 You Can But…

-What Type of Rocks Are Found in Tennessee?
+What Types of Rocks Are Found in Tennessee?

-Tennessee has a relatively good variety of sedimentary, metamorphic, and igneous rocks that you can collect.
+Tennessee has a relatively good variety of sedimentary, metamorphic, and igneous rocks you can collect.

 In this state, you can find geodes, agates, possibly obsidian, flint, chert, unakite, sandstone, bauxite, marble, limestone, jasper, and many others.